SeniorMars/seniormars.com/content/_index.md

 # News

+- <time>2024-08-26</time>: I started my junior year of college!
+New projects are coming soon.
 - <time>2024-07-06</time>: Started working on music.
 Terrible, but I'm having fun!
 - <time>2024-06-25</time>: Can now hold a handstand for 3 seconds!
 I'm aiming for 10.
 - <time>2024-06-20</time>: Did an open mic night!
 It was a lot of fun, and I'm excited to do more.